A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): A dual digraph approach

-Similar to \AC{}, once a reliable round completes, all servers for which no messages were A-delivered are removed.
-Thus, all non-faulty servers have a consistent view of the system (similar to group membership services~\cite{Chandra:1996:IGM:248052.248120,Cristian1991}).
-After removing servers from the system, every non-faulty server needs to update both $G_U$, in order for it to be connected, and the set $F$ of received failure notifications; also, the servers may choose to update $G_R$.
-We defer the discussion on updating digraphs to Sections~\ref{sec:algo_description} and~\ref{sec:update_Gf}, respectively.
-Updating~$F$ entails removing all the \emph{invalid failure notifications}, i.e., notifications that are targeting, or were detected by, removed servers.
+Once a reliable round completes, all servers for which no messages were A-delivered are removed.
+Thus, all non-faulty servers have a consistent view of the system \ifdefined\TECHREP (similar to group membership services~\cite{Chandra:1996:IGM:248052.248120,Cristian1991}). \fi \ifdefined\PAPER (similar to group membership services~\cite{Chandra:1996:IGM:248052.248120}). \fi After removing servers from the system, every non-faulty server needs to update both $G_U$, in order for it to be connected, and the set $F$ of received failure notifications; also, the servers may choose to update $G_R$.
+We defer the discussion on updating the digraphs to \ifdefined\TECHREP Sections~\ref{sec:algo_description} and~\ref{sec:update_Gf}, respectively. \fi \ifdefined\PAPER Section~\ref{sec:acp_design}. \fi Updating~$F$ entails removing all the \emph{invalid failure notifications}, i.e., notifications that are targeting, or were detected by, removed servers.
 Invalid notifications are no longer required for further message tracking, since removed servers cannot be suspected of having any messages.